How to stop puppy crying at night: 8 steps to stop it

 It’s important that your pup has their own space and loves it.
 That way they have somewhere to settle.
 Create a cosy sleeping area for your puppy with a bed, vet fleece, or blanket and their favourite toy.

 A heat pad can help in the first few days, as it can simulate the warmth of their mother and littermates.
-If you don’t have a heat pad, warm your pup’s bedding with a hot water bottle, or a quick tumble dry, then put it in their cage.
-Don’t put the hot water bottle in the cage though, as a hot water bottle and a puppy’s needle-sharp teeth are a recipe for disaster!
+If you don’t have a heat pad, warm your pup’s bedding with a hot water bottle, or a quick tumble dry, then put it in their bed.
+Don’t put the hot water bottle in the bed though, as a hot water bottle and a puppy’s needle-sharp teeth are a recipe for disaster!

 Meanwhile, a ticking clock or a heartbeat toy can mimic the sound of a heartbeat and help create a calming environment for your pup.
 You could also include a toy or piece of bedding with the scent of their mum or littermates on it, if you have one.
 Or something with your own scent on it, so they don’t feel alone.